antiguru/rahmen/README.md

 processing, we used ``pytest``.
 We provide a test script (``test.py``) matching the processing rules in the example script.
 On our Debian system, invoking it with ``pytest-3 test.py`` runs the tests.
 It is strongly recommended to create a test for every processing rule you create to ensure it is properly working.

-##### Final processing step (only when Python code was invoked)

-The Python output will be unconditionally cleaned of empties and uniquified (so you should probably set 'uniquify' and ' hide_empty' to false to have consistency in your input).
-To circumvent this final stage of output processing, you could return a list containing a single string.

 ##### How to get the tags